-Level Two (District Affirmative Action Officer or Section 504 Coordinator) - If the individual is not satisfied with the disposition of his or her complaint at Level One, he or she may file the complaint in writing with the Affirmative Action Officer or the Section 504 Coordinator.
+Level Two (District Affirmative Action Officer or Section 504 Coordinator) - If the individual is not satisfied with the disposition of their complaint at Level One, the individual may file the complaint in writing with the Affirmative Action Officer or the Section 504 Coordinator.
 Discretion will be used in contacting the parents of a minor who has a grievance.
-The District Coordinator is Ms. Tara Bohan (201) 343-6000, ext.
+The District Coordinator is Ms. Tara Bohan 201343-6000, ext.
 4079.

-Level Three (Superintendent) - If the person is not satisfied with the disposition of his or her complaint at Level Two, he or she may file an appeal in writing to the Superintendent within five school days from the day of disposition.
+Level Three (Superintendent)- If the person is not satisfied with the disposition of their complaint at Level Two, they may file an appeal in writing to the Superintendent within five school days from the day of disposition.
 The Superintendent will have ten school days to respond.

-Level Four (Board of Education) - If the person is not satisfied with the disposition of his or her complaint at Level Three, he or she may, within three school days after a decision by the Superintendent is made, present the complaint to the Chairman of the Board Committee.
+Level Four (Board of Education) - If the person is not satisfied with the disposition of their complaint at Level Three, they may, within three school days after a decision by the Superintendent is made, present the complaint to the Chairman of the Board Committee.
 The Board members are then obligated to discuss the complaint with the grievant within the succeeding fifteen school days.
 If no resolution is reached at this level, the Chairman of the Board Committee will present the complaint with recommendations at the next regular Board Meeting.